scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 ### Requirements

 * You must have the authority to pull `scalar-auditor` and `scalardl-schema-loader` container images.

+### Recommendations

-* You must confirm that the replica count of the auditor and envoy pods in the `scalardl-audit-custom-values.yaml` file is equal to the number of nodes in the scalardlpool.
+* You should confirm that the replica count of the Auditor and Envoy pods in the `scalardl-audit-custom-values.yaml` file is equal to the number of nodes in the scalardlpool.
-* You must keep an equal number of pods for envoy, ledger and auditor.
+* You should keep an equal number of pods for Envoy, Ledger and Auditor.

 ### Steps